bosonphoton/bosonphoton.github.io/_projects/coding.md

 head = None
 ```
 <br>
 <b><u>Single Linked Lists</u></b><br>
+We have a single "next" pointer, so we need a reference to node at i-1 to refer to previous <br>

-Say we want to add a new element at position i. <br>
+Say we want to add a new element X into position i. <br>
+1. We need a pointer at i-1
+2. The next element (which is at i) will be pushed to i+1
+2. Which becomes the next node of X
+3. X becomes the next node of pointer
 We need a reference to the node at (i - 1) if we wanted to add or remove at (i)

 ```python